-Represent Your Business Online in 10 simple Steps
+Represent Your Business Online in 10 Simple Steps

 These days it is foolish to stay offline in most cases.
 There are few businesses that will not benefit from being online.
-Obviously, there are some businesses which could not exist if they were not online, from being on Google maps to having a range of websites and affiliate websites.
+Obviously, there are some businesses which could not exist if they were not online, from being on Google maps to have a range of websites and affiliate websites.
 Due to the popularity of businesses having websites online, it has become a lot easier and cheaper.
 It is now possible to represent your business online for the price of a half hour cab fare in New York.
 However, this does not account for the staff hours that your online venture requires, but one dedicated member of staff may be all that you need.
 Here is how you represent your business online in ten steps.

 1 – Start with a website